mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 ## Quality vs Read length

-Probably the most startling thing for me initially was the Phred quality scores that the flip-flop algorithm was producing.
+Probably the most startling thing for me initially was the difference in Phred quality scores the two algorithms were producing.

 ![Pistis quality vs read length plot for default algorithm](/assets/img/posts/guppy/default_quality_vs_len.png) Figure 1: Guppy default basecalling algorithm quality vs read length.
 The y-axis shows the Phred quality score average for each read.
 The x-axis is the reads length in base pairs.